Quantum key distribution with non-ideal heterodyne detection: composable security of discrete-modulation

-The results of explicit rate calculations in Section \ref{Sec:QPSK} when Quadrature Phase Shift Keying (QPSK) is used suggest that, in the limit of vanishing non-idealities in heterodyne measurement and growing number of channel uses, the secret key rate of DM CV QKD approaches the best rate possible.
+Explicit examples are discussed in Section \ref{Sec:QPSK}, for the case of Quadrature Phase Shift Keying (QPSK).
+These examples suggest that, in the limit of vanishing non-idealities in heterodyne measurement and growing number of channel uses, the secret key rate of DM CV QKD approaches the highest rate possible.
 Conclusions and potential future developments are discussed in Section \ref{Sec:end}.

 Table \ref{tab:comparison} compares our results with previous works that also presented security analysis of CV QKD protocols.
 We only consider works that obtained a tight estimation of the key rate.
 The encoding of classical information in quantum signals may happen through either a continuous modulation (CM) or a discrete modulation (DM).
 In this work we consider DM, which reflects what is actually done in experiments.
 We obtain our security proof within the framework of composable security, which is the gold standard in cryptography; composable security permits a quantitative assessment of the security of QKD, including when the QKD protocol is a subroutine of an overarching communication protocol.
 We consider a realistic model of actual heterodyne detection, instead of the ideal model used in previous works.
 Our numerical calculation of the lower bound on the secret key rate is exact, as we do not need to impose an arbitrary cutoff of the Hilbert space.